anktsrkr/anktsrkr.github.io/content/post/getting-started-with-semantic-kernel.md

 ---
 title: "Getting Started with Semantic Kernel (Part 1)" # Title of the blog post.
 date: 2025-05-14T06:00:00+01:00 # Date of post creation.
-description: "Getting Started with Semantic Kernel (Part 1)." # Description used for search engine.
+description: "How to use Semantic Kernel in AI development" # Description used for search engine.
 featured: true # Sets if post is a featured post, making appear on the home page side bar.
 draft: false # Sets whether to render this page.
 Draft of true will not be rendered.
 toc: false # Controls if a table of contents should be generated for first-level links automatically.